hanishkvc/prgs-docs-spreadsheetkvc/README.md

 * Written in python, with source available on github, so that anyone can understand, modify and or bugfix as required, to meet their needs ;)

-* insertion and deletion of rows or cols, auto adjust cell addresses refered in expressions, where possible.
-At same time it also respects $-prefixed fixed celladdress parts notation.
+* insertion and deletion of rows or cols, auto adjusts cell addresses refered in expressions, where possible.
+THis includes all cell addresses, i.e including those which have the $-prefix.

-	* If refered cell is deleted, then it tags the corresponding cell address reference in the expression.
-However if user continues to insert or delete other rows/cols, then it will continue to adjust such tagged cell addresses, if possible.
+	* If refered cell is deleted, then it tags the corresponding cell address reference in the expression with a Err tag.
+However if user continues to insert or delete other rows/cols, then it will continue to adjust such Err tagged cell addresses, if possible.
 	  Do keep this in mind.

-	* It doesnt adjust cell addresses in expressions, when pasting between cells.
+* TODO: It adjusts cell addresses in =expressions, when pasting between cells.

+	However at same time it also respects $-prefixed fixed celladdress parts notation.
+	So such cell address parts which are $-prefixed will not be changed.

 * supports a readonly view mode, if required.